 Fast, secure, risk-free booking guaranteed.

-Even Teddy Roosevelt thought the Grand Canyon was a bucket list destination, claiming that every American should see its unparalleled beauty.
+Even Teddy Roosevelt claimed that every American should witness Grand Canyon’s unparalleled beauty.
 Take Teddy’s counsel, ditch the crowds and enjoy the canyon in all its splendor on the 24-mile Rim-to-Rim trail.
-Hiking from North to South Rim is like using a geological time machine: witness 250-million-year-old strata lying back to back with 1.2 billion-year-old rocks featuring the mighty Colorado river carving through the gorge.
+Hiking from North to South Rim is like using a geological time machine: 250-million-year-old strata lying back to back with 1.2 billion-year-old rocks featuring the mighty Colorado river carving through the gorge.
 Visitors say pictures don’t do justice to its red-rock chasms, so see for yourself why Teddy’s right—after all, it is one of the World’s Seven Natural Wonders!

-The rim-to-rim hike is one of the most popular trips in the Grand Canyon and is thus subject to an extremely competitive permit lottery system.
+The rim-to-rim hike is subject to an extremely competitive permit lottery system.
 Contact us with your desired dates and we will try to score a permit for you and your group!

 From North to South Rim: cross the Grand Canyon in just four days